jcubic/jquery-terminal-wiki/Getting-Started.md

 this will be the same as -1.

 If you want to remove last line you can use `term.remove_line(-1)` which is just alias for `term.update(-1, null);`

+You can Read about more advanced stuff in [[Advanced jQuery Terminal Tutorial]].